benznest/flutter_rounded_date_picker/README.md

 ```
 ![Screenshot](screenshots/4.png)

-## Custom Font in Date Picker
+## Customize Font in Date Picker
-use image background on header also you can add description.
+You can adjust the Font-family in the date picker.
+* You need to specify the path of font in your fonts (pubspec.yaml).
 ```
 DateTime newDateTime = await RoundedDatePicker.show(context,fontFamily: "Mali");
 ```
 ![Screenshot](screenshots/5.png)

-## Locale Date Picker
+## Date Picker Locale
-initialize locale to date picker.
+You can set the date picker locale.
+By specifying the language code and country code.
+As of April 2019, this package supports about 52 languages.
 ```
 DateTime newDateTime = await RoundedDatePicker.show(context,
                                         locale: Locale("zh","CN"),